LoicH/RI/README.md

 It has 3 parts:

 ### 1. An accurate text search engine
-Find the most relevant scientific article (from 3000 in our database) for a query.
+This search engine finds the most relevant scientific article (from 3000 in our database) for a query.

 **Example**:
-Query: "Number-theoretic algorithms, especially involving prime number series, sieves, and Chinese Remainder theorem"
+Query: "Number-theoretic algorithms, especially involving prime number series, sieves, and Chinese Remainder theorem".

 Article results:
 - A Prime Number Generator Using The Treesort Principle
 - An Improved Algorithm to Produce Complex Primes